Genesis 22:1-19 Step 3 Mine (Part 1)

 Dig-In Challenges

-If you’re doing your own study, listen to the Spirit’s guidance this week and choose your own topic (your personal treasure)from 1 Samuel 17 to dig more deeply into.
-It can be anything you noticed in your survey of the text that raises a question or resonates with you, or you can use one of my responses above if you like.
-This personal treasure will help us narrow the focus of our study as it progresses.
+If you’re working on your own study, listen to the Spirit’s guidance this week and choose one of your Huh?s or Wow!s to be your personal treasure, the topic on which you’ll focus your attention as we dig deeper into Genesis 22:1-19.
+This can be anything you noticed in your survey of the text that raises a question or resonates with you, or you can use one of my responses above if you like.

-2. MINE: Read 1 Samuel 17, focusing on three factors setting the stage in this text: note anything the Spirit emphasizes about the characters involved, any locations mentioned, and any timeframes discussed.
+2. MINE: Read Genesis 22:1-19, focusing on three factors setting the stage in this text: note anything the Spirit emphasizes about the characters involved, any locations mentioned, and any timeframes discussed.

 GO TO WEEK 3 >